erazlogo/zotero-markdown-translators/README.md

 - Install Obsidian https://obsidian.md/
 - Move "template-project" folder to the Obsidian folder and open it as a vault.
 Note: I am having trouble uploading hidden files to github at the moment, so please download the "template-project" folder here: http://elenarazlogova.org/?attachment_id=314 (<a href="https://www.youtube.com/watch?v=Vly0x14FT28" target="_blank">video</a>)
 - Turn on Live Preview (if it comes up at first launch)
-- Turn Safe Mode Off (comes up at first launch)
+- Turn Safe Mode Off (comes up at first launch - included in video above)
 ## Tutorial
 - Add Zotero Connector to a Browser (<a href="https://youtu.be/QAIAzuuLvoo">video</a>)
 - Download a book from Worldcat into Zotero (<a href="https://youtu.be/jTLBonnAQjY">video</a>)